groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/search/doc.md

 ############################# Header ############################
 title: "Search Watermarks from DOC in Java"
-description: "Use smart search to find all possible watermarks from DOC file from within Java & J2SE applications.
-Define search criteria based on text, regular expressions (RegEx), images, hyperlinks, characters and different search objects to find watermarks from the whole or specific pages of the source document."
+description: "You can use smart search to locate all watermarks in a DOC file from within Java and J2SE applications.
+You can define your search criteria based on text, regular expressions (RegEx), images, hyperlinks, characters, and various search objects to locate watermarks throughout the entire document or specific pages."

 ############################# SubMenu ############################
 submenu: